 Getting the wrong person’s medication at the hospital can happen when the nurse on the rounds mixes up the medicine cups.
 The nurse stops to give you your medicine but gives you the cup for the patient in the next bed.

-It can also happen when the medical staff connect you to the wrong person’s medication through an intravenous drip.
+It can also happen in a hospital setting when the healthcare professional connects you to the wrong person’s medication through an intravenous drip.

 The nurse takes one medication drip and connects it to your arm.
 By not looking correctly and cross-checking with your medical notes, they give you the wrong person’s medication.

 You are taking the wrong person’s medication.
-Instead of getting the medication as prescribed by the doctor for your condition, you are taking a different medication.
+Instead of getting the medication as prescribed by the doctor for your condition, you are taking a different medication or maybe a double dose of your drugs.

 If you are recovering from surgery or starting a new medication regime, the medication error can have serious consequences.